jackmcc08/CV/README.md

 #### Teamwork

 Significant experience leading and participating in cross-functional teams.
-I am very action-orientated and often looking to drive work to completion in the teams I am in, as well as providing a fun environment to work in.
+I am very action-orientated and look to drive work to completion, as well as providing a fun environment to work in.
 At Makers, I have leveraged my team working skills in four separate group projects, often helping to set the initial ground work and get the ball rolling.
 Key Achievements:
 - Worked with a team of eight at Makers to develop a facebook clone in two weeks, I helped drive the team to set an initial MVP and get it completed in the first few days.
 - Part of an internal consultancy project, working with BP staff across the globe (from Australia to Chicago).
 We worked completely remotely, managing multiple time zones.
 We completed the project on time and presented to the group head of finance.